 Hot cake and cold ice cream?
-It’s the perfect combination and the easiest to pull off.
+It’s the perfect combination for the best dessert and the easiest to pull off.

 In the winter we want hot desserts, but even when it’s cold outside, hot desserts are even better with something cold on top.
 This one is special enough for those long Friday nights when there’s lots of time to sit and enjoy everyone’s company at the table…and it’s easy enough for a weeknight when everyone deserves that extra treat.
 And it’s very impressive with almost no effort at all.
 Even if you’re not a baker, you can serve this dessert!